caduandrade/mapchart_flutter/README.md

 ![colorbyvalue](https://raw.githubusercontent.com/caduandrade/images/main/mapchart/color_by_value.gif)

-## Color by property value rule
+## Color by rule

-If the rule does not match, the default color is used.
+The feature color is obtained from the first rule that returns a non-null color.
+If all rules return a null color, the default color is used.

 ##### Mapping the property key